LiuFei-AHU/MPSFFA/README.md

 # MPS-FFA: A multiplane and multiscale feature fusion attention network for Alzheimer’s disease prediction with structural MRI

+ - It is my pleasure that if this project may give you a little inspiration.
+Hope you can follow it and do better works. :blush:
+ - The paper can be found at [here](https://www.sciencedirect.com/science/article/abs/pii/S001048252300255X)

 # The pipeline of the MPS-FFA
 ![Pipeline of the MPSFFA](overall_framework.jpg)